 (j) access any undocumented feature of the API, or use any documented feature of the API other than for its intended purpose;

-(k) attempt to conceal the Site’s identity when requesting authorization to use the API;
+(k) attempt to conceal the Site or app’s identity when requesting authorization to use the API;

-(m) use the API to develop an application to automate or assist with synchronization with external media (such as slide shows, video, or games), to provide background music to or integrate the API with any applications or websites, other than the Site, making digital audio transmissions of sound recordings;
+(m) use the API to develop an application to automate or assist with synchronization with external media (such as slide shows, video, or games), to provide background music to or integrate the API with any applications or websites, other than the Site or app, making digital audio transmissions of sound recordings;

-(n) edit, reformat or otherwise interfere with or modify (or allow Site users to edit, reformat or otherwise interfere) or attempt to do any of the foregoing with any API Content;
+(n) edit, reformat or otherwise interfere with or modify (or allow Site or app users to edit, reformat or otherwise interfere) or attempt to do any of the foregoing with any API Content;

-(o) reproduce, or allow Site users to reproduce, any API Content on any form of storage media, whether now known or hereafter created, unless expressly permitted by the API;
+(o) reproduce, or allow Site or app users to reproduce, any API Content on any form of storage media, whether now known or hereafter created, unless expressly permitted by the API;

-(q) publish as part of an advance playlist or otherwise any of the sound recordings uploaded to the Player for public performance as part of the Services through the Site; and
+(q) publish as part of an advance playlist or otherwise any of the sound recordings uploaded to the Player for public performance as part of the Services through the Site or app; and

 (r) use the API or the Services to publicly perform or publicly display any API Content in any establishment, venue or location open to the public (e.g., bars, restaurants, retail stores, offices, gyms, hotels, hospitals, etc.), such uses being expressly prohibited under this Agreement;